Cataracts at Medical Eye Center

 - Is it becoming harder to recognize familiar faces?

-Modern cataract surgery is a quick, relatively painless outpatient procedure.
-In fact, cataract surgery is one of the most common medical procedures among persons 65 and older.
-Advances in technology continue to improve the safety of the cataract procedure and the visual outcomes for patients.
+Luckily, modern cataract surgery is a safe, quick, relatively painless outpatient procedure, and is one of the most common medical procedures among persons 65 and older.

 Types of Intraocular Lens Implants